EdBoardComputer/8BitComputer/Microcode.md

 16 MTI Stack in.
 Puts contents at memory pointed to by stack pointer.
 Stack pointer is incremented.

 Each microcode has a maximum total of 8 steps.
 The 74HC193 step counter is reset to 0 when any instruction containing MI, PCLI, XI, AI or SR is completed.

+# Extra Instructions

+To go beyond the 256 instruction limit, the wasted steps after all the two step instructions can be accessed, by loading the instruction register twice.
+Once with 0xff, whose second step is another instruction register load.
+Hence the extended instruction opcodes are 0xff, followed by the instruction byte.

+# Interrupts

+These are simply implemented by changing the data loaded into the 74HC193 step counter at the start of the next instruction to start from step 2.
+Opcode 0x00 is NOP, which is Loads instruction register as step 0, and reset is step 1.
+Steps 2-7 Saves the PC HI and PC LO onto the stack, Clears PC high, and puts the vector register into PC LO.
+It also issues Flags out / flags in (which does nothing, and is not used anywhere else), to stop the interrupt triggering again.
+The next instruction then resumes from the new address.